 By Glory Wells

-“The challenges we face everyday are guaranteed; the easiest and most unexpected thing we can do for ourselves is fight back with an ambitious goal and a dream,” he said.
+“It’s like I told my classmates: the challenges we face everyday are guaranteed; the easiest and most unexpected thing we can do for ourselves is fight back with an ambitious goal and a dream,” Logan said in his address.

 Logan explained that he did not always have the goal to continue his education.
 Growing up, he thought college was a waste of time and money.
 He believed that using his computer and business skills would sustain him through life.

 During the COVID-19 pandemic, Logan was displaced from his home in New York and returned to Pennsylvania.
 He eventually acquired temporary employment, but could not be hired in certain roles without a diploma.
 Logan realized his decision to not continue his education limited his ability to advance his career.